 The type of degree required is dependent on the individual’s career aspirations.
 Some career choices, such as being an animal trainer for pets, can require only a bachelor’s degree in psychology or animal sciences.
 This can typically be accomplished in four years.
 Careers in academia, research or the zoological field typically require a minimum of a master’s degree, with many requiring a Ph.D. or a Doctor of Veterinary Medicine.
 This may take four to eight years, or longer, and require the student to successfully complete supervised internships or clinical rotations, as well as an independent research project.

 According to the Animal Behavior Society, anyone who works with animals or consults with the public or professionals about animal behavior problems should be certified to do so.
 There are two levels of certification: Associate Certified Applied Animal Behaviorist (ACAAB) and a Certified Applied Animal Behaviorist (CAAB).
-In order to earn an ACAAB certification, one must have a master’s degree in a biological or behavioral science from an accredited college or university.
+In order to earn an ACAAB certification, you must have a master’s degree in a biological or behavioral science from an accredited college or university that includes an emphasis in animal behavior.
 At least 30 semester credits of behavior science, including ethnology, animal behavior, animal learning and psychology should be completed.
 Applicants should also have at least two years of professional experience in applied animal behavior, as well as have significant supervised and independent practice in the field.

 To become a CAAB, the applicant must have earned a doctoral degree in a biological or behavioral science and have five years of professional experience or have a doctorate in veterinary medicine, two years of supervised residency practice and three years of professional experience.
 In addition, the applicant must have presented or contributed to a talk or poster presentation at the ABS annual meeting.
 This certification is primarily for individuals who would like to pursue advanced careers as a researcher or expert in the field of behaviorism.